2217936322/ZalekLeague/README.md

 3.)
 Me for being bored enough to do this for a month or two

-Bad league code that I never bothered fixing
+Bad league code that I never bothered fixing.
+I used this to learn some C++ during freetime

 Spellbook was broken because of nullpointer during iteration, Never bothered fixing.